Chapter 6: The Sealed Galleries

 He turned.

-“The thing at Junction Fourteen.
-The draw.
-You said it pushed back when Haddon’s crew tried standard repairs.”
-She chose her next words with the precision of notation.
 “If we’re walking toward whatever is generating that draw, I need you to understand what might happen to me.
-And I need you to understand it before it happens, not after.”
+Before it happens, not after.”

 His gray eyes held hers.
-The lantern light caught the silver threading his beard and turned it amber.
-He set down his tool bag — lowering it to the grating with care — and leaned against the pipe conduit, arms folded.
+He set down his tool bag — lowering it with care, the way he set down any instrument he intended to pick up again — and leaned against the conduit, arms folded.

 “Tell me,” he said.